vanjohnson879/frontline-cloud-doc/content/reference/user/package_gen/index.md

 `shard` is available in Gatling OSS DSL but is a noop there.
 It's only effective when running tests with Gatling Enterprise.
 {{< /alert >}}

-## Resolving Injector Location in Simulation
+## Resolving Load Generator Location in Simulation

-When running a distributed test from multiple locations, you could be interested in knowing where a given injector is deployed in order to trigger specific behaviors depending on the location.
+When running a distributed test from multiple locations, you could be interested in knowing where a given load generator is deployed in order to trigger specific behaviors depending on the location.

-For example, you might want to hit `https://example.fr` if the injector is deployed in the `Europe - Paris` region, and `https://example.com` otherwise.
+For example, you might want to hit `https://example.fr` if the load generator is deployed in the `Europe - Paris` region, and `https://example.com` otherwise.

-In your simulation code, you can resolve the name of the pool in which the injector running the code is deployed:
+In your simulation code, you can resolve the name of the pool in which the load generator running the code is deployed:

 ```scala
 val poolName = System.getProperty("gatling.frontline.poolName")